- Helping Victims

 “The Citizens Academy provided an informative, candid and revealing look at the inner workings of our law enforcement and criminal justice systems.
 We learned from knowledgeable insiders and were given a unique, behind-the-scenes view of the challenges they face every day.
 Every class was fascinating.” - Joe Selewicz

-Since the first academy in 2002, there have been 15 graduating academies with a total of more than 860 participants.
 The academy was created to improve communication, foster a better understanding and develop relationships between members of the criminal justice system and our citizens, including those from different ethnic, cultural and faith-based communities.
-Click here for course brochure and program outline.
+Since the first academy in 2002, there have been 20 graduating academies with a total of more than 1,100 participants.

 Must be at least 18 years old to apply.
 Please complete and return the following forms.